11907223/Lesroosters/libraries/helpers/README.md

 Function:
 * print_results
+* model_to_df

 ## [save_greedy_run.py](/libraries/helpers/save_greedy_run.py)

-This file contains a function save the results of the greedy algorithm to a csv.
+This file contains a function save the results of the greedy/randomgreedy algorithm to a csv.

 Function:
 * to_csv